uprm-inso4116-2025-2026-s1/semester-project-uprm_professional_portfolio/docs/questions.md

         9. Users may want to be recommended again to a recruiter that reject them
         10. If users profiles are updated with more preparation(e.g. , experience, certifications, etc) users may want to reach more recruiters
-        11.Users may find it difficult to do meaningful professional connections trhough the app 12.Students professional data may be  leaked or stolen
+        11.Users may find it difficult to do meaningful professional connections through the app 12.Students professional data may be  leaked or stolen
         13. A user may impersonate a Student or a recruiter
+        14. There may not be a reliable system  in place to verify that recruiters are legitimate professionals
+        15. Third party API Failures
+        16. If there are many scammers, users might lose trust on the application